 His mortgage broker hums and haws and says the bank wants a little more information, and then the issue of the mysterious $200 credit blemish and a caveat on title are raised and discussed.
 There was lots of back-and-forth on both these issues with the lender but, in the end, the refinance is approved and the commitment letter is signed.
 It looks like issues are resolved and my client thinks to himself that he is glad he started the process three months before he needed the funds, because it took almost 2 months to get to this stage.

 Now, the reason for the refinance is to obtain funds for a new, unconditional purchase.
-The sellers are CMHC, who can be tough to deal with.
+The sellers have a high ratio mortgage, which can be tough to deal with.
 A week or so after the mortgage commitment is signed, my client calls and says, “Barry, do you have mortgage instructions from the lender?”
 “No,” I reply, “nothing yet.”

-My client calls the lender who says they have, in the usual way, sent the mortgage instructions to us here at RMLO Law LLP by e-mail.
+My client calls the lender who says they have, in the usual way, sent the mortgage instructions to us here at my law office by e-mail.
 My client passes that information on to me; I check but there is no e-mail to me or any of my partners or staff.
 My client calls the lender who says they will resend the e-mail; I check, nothing!
 We went back and forth with this e-mail dance three or four times.
-In the end, it took ONE MONTH for us here at RMLO to receive actual e-mail mortgage instructions from the lender, ONE MONTH, unbelievable!!
+In the end, it took a full month to receive the actual e-mail mortgage instructions from the lender.
+ONE MONTH, unbelievable!!
 I’m not saying the lender didn’t send e-mails; I’m saying we didn’t get the e-mails.